 Full screen mode and playback speeds can be adjusted upon clicking the "Play" button of the video.

 To access additional features such as creating a Clip/Playlist, Adding comments or sharing via social media, a personal login (eg. Google) is recommended.

 Further information is available at the Kanopy Help page

-Provides full-text access to key accounting manuals such as the CPA Canada Standards and Guidance Collection and Interntional Financial Reporting Standards (IFRS).
+Provides full-text access to key accounting manuals such as the CPA Canada Standards and Guidance Collection (formerly known as the CICA Handbook) & Interntional Financial Reporting Standards (IFRS).